-Many of us cat lovers think that we really know our cats well enough.
+Many of us cat guardians think that we really know our cats well enough.
 But by taking the time, we can actually communicate with them on a whole new level.
 This can be easily done by paying closer attention to their eyes!
-Here are some tips that I outlined in my book 250 Things You Can Do to Make Your Cat Adore You to get you and your best friend on the same page.
+Here are some tips that I outlined in my book, 250 Things You Can Do to Make Your Cat Adore You, to get you and your best friend on the same page.

 One major way cats communicate is by using their eyes.
 This is helpful because we have eyes, too.

 Cats’ eyes are not exactly like ours, however.
 Experimenters at the University of Oregon Eugene and other bastions of great learning have wasted vats of federal funds and countless cat lives trying to put to human use knowledge gained from interfering with cats’ eye movements.
 It can’t be done.

 According to veterinary ophthalmologist, Dr. Ned Buyukmichi, “Humans have a very specialized region in their retina with which they see and almost all their vision depends on that specialized area.
 Cats don’t have that specialized area.
 Also cats have a much greater ability to see at night.
 These and other reasons make the information from vision experiments on cats worthless if it is to be applied to humans.”